JhosepMarin/terraform-eks-example/README.md

 # Terraform EKS Example

 This repo will help you provision an EKS cluster with basic configuration with Terraform.
 It will also create a S3 bucket.
-Besides that you will find an ExpreseJS "Hello World" application that reads your name from a URL query parameter and creates a file that contains your name and stores it in the S3 bucket.
+Besides that you will find an ExpressJS "Hello World" application that reads your name from a URL query parameter and creates a file that contains your name and stores it in the S3 bucket.

 ## Prerequisites